R bootcamp

 Quite often we need to extract values of an entire column of a data frame.
 In the Exercise about indexing, you have learned about the [] operator (for vectors and lists), and also about the $ and [[]] operator (for lists).
 Now that you’ve learned that data frames are (on a lower level) just lists, what does it mean for wanting to extract a column from a data frame?

 Try to use the three indexing options to extract the column named "z" from your data frame df.
 How do the results differ depending on the indexing method chosen?
 Is the indexing (and its result) different to indexing a plain list?
+Create a variable with the list with the same vectors as are in the columns of the data frame df to answer the last question.

 We can extract a given column with…